jarecoo/practice/notes.md

 - “In your actions, don’t procrastinate.
 In your conversations, don’t confuse.
 In your thoughts, don’t wander.
 In your soul, don’t be passive or aggressive.
 In your life, don’t be all about business.” - Marcus Aurelius, Meditations, 8.51 (TDS, p.209)
 - “Ah! realize your youth while you have it.
 Don’t squander the gold of your days, listening to the tedious, trying to improve the hopeless failure, or giving away your life to the ignorant, the common, and the vulgar.
 These are the sickly aims, the false ideals, of our age.
 Live!
 Live the wonderful life that is in you!
 Let nothing be lost upon you.
 Be always searching for new sensations.
 Be afraid of nothing.”
 Oscar Wilde, Dorian Gray

-### Cultivate an Internal Locus of Control
+### Develop an Internal Locus of Control
-- “‘The chief task in life is simply this: to identify and separate matters so that I can say clearly to myself which are externals not under my control, and which have to with the choices I actually control.’ - Epictetus, Discourses, 2.5.4-5; The single most important practice in Stoic philosophy is differentiating between what we can chance and what we can’t…time spent hurling yourself at these immovable objects is time not spent on the things we can change.”
+- “‘The chief task in life is simply this: to identify and separate matters so that I can say clearly to myself which are externals not under my control, and which have to with the choices I actually control.’ - Epictetus, Discourses, 2.5.4-5; The single most important practice in Stoic philosophy is differentiating between what we can change and what we can’t…time spent hurling yourself at these immovable objects is time not spent on the things we can change.”
 The Daily Stoic, p.9
 - “If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.” -Marcus Aurelius
 - “‘It isn’t events themselves that disturb people, but only their judgments about them’ - Epictetus, Enchiridon, 5; The samurai swordsman Musashi made a distinction between our ‘perceiving eye’ and our ‘observing eye.’
 The observing eye sees what is.
 The perceiving eye sees what things supposedly mean.
 Which do you think causes the most anguish?”
 The Daily Stoic, p.112
 - “Sometimes we take something very simple, very straightforward, and we create a world in which it consumes our every waking hour... it’s very often the smaller things, the things we’ll look back at and ask ourselves how we got so caught up in that?
 So very often it’s not the thing, it’s our relationship with that thing, the way that we attach ourselves to a certain idea, or experience, or person, or place, whatever it might be, and we create a world around that.
 We create a narrative around it, we create a story around it, and before we know it, we are lost in thought, just thinking about that thing...So just noticing when the mind attaches itself very tightly to a certain thing, when you find yourself consumed with thought, and in that moment just noting it as thinking, as feeling, letting it go and coming back to whatever you’re doing at the time.” -Headspace, Everyday Headspace, “Complicating the Simple” Tues.
 Oct.
 30, 2018